 Eat Fermented Foods

 "I cannot get enough of fermented foods," muses Goodman.
 "Not only are they sour, helping to curve cravings, but they also offer your body additional probiotic support.
-Foods like kefir, tempeh, sauerkraut, and kimchee all help counteract the bacteria that thrives on sugar and contributes to sugar addictions."
+Foods like kefir, tempeh, sauerkraut, and kimchee all help counteract the bacteria that thrive on sugar and contribute to sugar addictions."

 Drinking kombucha is another great way to introduce fermented foods into your diet (albeit a bit of an acquired taste).
 Be sure to check the nutritional information to ensure there aren't hidden sugars lurking in your bottle of choice.

 "This low-carb, all-natural sweetener can be used as a sugar substitute.
 It provides sweetness without spiking your blood sugar.
 If you feel like something sweet, have a warm glass of almond milk with a pinch of cinnamon and stevia."
 You can even replace some of the sugar in homemade baked goods with this natural sweetener to cut down on overall dependency without sacrificing dessert.

 However, James cautions against relying too heavily on this method.
 "While stevia may temporarily appease a sweet craving, the cravings can become significantly more intense several hours later.
 If you add stevia to your morning coffee and then find yourself craving sweets at 3 p.m., stevia could be the culprit."

 "A study found that daytime sleepiness may affect your control over high-calorie foods," says Goodman.
 "If you do not get enough sleep, you will be more prone to reach for foods that support your sugar addiction.
 Lack of sleep is also believed to strengthen the brain's reward center, making it much more challenging to stay away from sweets."